-The Doctorate in Business Administration (DBA) is a 120 ECTS credits (240 UK credits) programme designed to lead to a doctoral award by Brittany Université
+The Doctor of Business Administration (DBA) is a 120 ECTS credits (240 UK credits) programme designed to lead to a doctoral award by Brittany Université and Vern’ University

 Awards to be conferred

-Doctorate in Business Administration (DBA), awarded by Brittany Université – view sample certificate
+A: Doctor of Business Administration (DBA), from Brittany Université – view sample certificate

 The programme will be managed and promoted by Brittany Université for all off-campus delivery.